appsmithorg/appsmith/.github/pull_request_template.md

 - Test A
 - Test B

+## Suggested How-to Apps

+> Please suggest couple ideas for how-to apps, to help us better explain the usability of this feature/bug to the community.
+> e.g. - How to populate table from query response

 ## Checklist:

 - [ ] My code follows the style guidelines of this project